core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * Representing the option value 0.

   * Checks at the proxy about the client being allowed-listed.

+  * Privacy benefits if the proxy is not a Group OSCORE signature checker.

 * Mentioned the possible use of the Uri-Path-Abbrev Option.